nomppy/nomppy.github.io/content/posts/impostor.md

 romanticism...stoicism, math...art, focus...color, writing a blog...sleeping before 2am.
 i hardly know what i'm looking for, so how would i ever find it?[^5]

-even though this is probably a romantic illusion that doesn't actually exist, i think it illustrates
+this is just a dumb example meant to illustrate the pain of trying to orient yourself in the world. for the friends thing, though, there is [this blog](https://nicoles.substack.com/p/finding-the-right-people)[^5] which i really like.

-it can be hard, even, to know where you are at. i did not realize how much i'd changed until i wrote [#6](#6). without a reference point, it's very easy to lose track of where you are.
+it can be hard to know where you are at. like, i didn't realize how much i'd changed until i wrote [#6](#6). so it's even harder to choose what you want.

-i have many wants, probably a literal infinite amount of them. i want to write and i want to sleep and i want to read poems and math books and be good a what i do and enjoy life and be emotional but not sentimental. i want to hang out with friends and be active in my communities instead of being that person who is always "too busy". i want all of these things and more, but there is only so much time.
+i have many wants, probably a literal infinite amount of them. i want to write and i want to sleep and i want to read poems and math books and be good at what i do and enjoy life and be emotional but not sentimental. i want to hang out with friends and be active in my communities instead of being that person who is always "too busy". i want all of these things and more, but there is only so much time.